-Why does it look like some of my chickens don’t molt at all, while others are nearly bald during molting season?
+Why does it look like some of your chickens don’t molt at all, while others are nearly bald during molting season?

-Don’t fret — while it may appear that only a few from your flock are molting in the fall, they all go through normal, healthy cycles that take anywhere from as little as two months to as long as five months.
-(For a more thorough look into the stages of seasonal feather loss and feather growth, check out this post.)
+Don’t worry—while it may appear that only a few ladies from your flock are molting in summer and fall, they all go through normal, healthy cycles that take anywhere from as little as one month to as long as five months.

 My Golden Laced Cochin, Iman, likes to take her sweet time.
-She started molting over three months ago and I’ll still find a few feathers in the coop — feathers, but not eggs.
-In the summer, she lays around three eggs a week, and we cherish every one of them!
+Cochins are not known for being super productive, but they’re always reliable.
+In summer, she lays around three eggs a week, and we cherish every one of them!

 But this girl… what she lacks in egg productivity, she makes up for in lookin’ good year-round.